Georg-W/react_redux/README.md

+Troubleshooting for Otten:
+if after npm install & npm start a message like: "module react-router-dom" is not installed -> npm install react-router-dom

+For some reason sometimes not all required packages get installed.

+Same for Loopback!
+cd api
+npm install
+npm start

+if: modules missing install missing packages manually (see above)

+npm start -> should run fine

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>